Generating Evidential BEV Maps in Continuous Driving Space: Method

 \subsection{Co-Perception}

 This section introduces the co-perception method for the uncertainty-based CPM selection by manipulating our generated evidence BEV maps.
 Instead of simply sharing all the information among CAVs that may congest the communication network, the most important information is distilled by the generated BEV maps that quantify the perception uncertainty of the CAVs.
-As shown in Figure \ref{fig:cpm_scenario}, the red ego CAV first generates a request binary mask by thresholding its uncertainty map generated by Eq~\eqref{eq:evi} with the threshold $u_\text{ego}$ (Figure \ref{fig:cpm_selection} first column) and only sends the request for the perception information in the areas it has high uncertainty (indicated by red color).
-Then, the green cooperative CAV responds with its own masked evidence map generated by the operation shown in Figure \ref{fig:cpm_selection}.
-To be more specific, the binary mask generated by thresholding the uncertainty map of the cooperative CAV with the threshold $u_\text{coop}$ is used to intersect with the received request mask from the ego CAV, resulting in a response mask with the low-uncertainty areas (indicated in green color) from the cooperative CAV.
+As shown in Figure \ref{fig:cpm_scenario}, the red ego CAV first generates a request binary mask by thresholding its uncertainty map generated by Eq~\eqref{eq:evi} with the threshold $u_\text{ego}$ (bottom Unc. mask) and only sends the request for the perception information in the areas it has high uncertainty (left red Req. maks).
+Then, the green cooperative CAV responds with its own masked evidence map(green Resp. mask).
+To be more specific, the binary mask generated by thresholding the uncertainty map of the cooperative CAV with the threshold $u_\text{coop}$ is used to intersect with the received request mask from the ego CAV, resulting in a response mask with the low-uncertainty areas from the cooperative CAV.
 Afterwards, this resulting response mask is used to distill the CPM communicated from the cooperative CAV to the ego CAV by only selecting the evidences over the response-masked areas.
-We notate this sharing strategy as $CPM_\text{all}$ because it considers all areas in the pre-defined FoV of the ego CAV for information sharing.
+We denote this sharing strategy as $CPM_\text{all}$ because it considers all areas in the pre-defined FoV of the ego CAV for information sharing.
 However, in the driving space, the CAVs pay more attention to the situations on the road surface.
 To this end, the information to be shared can be further constrained by the road surface geometry of the current scenario.
-This geometry can be retrieved from the HD map by registering the current scenario to the HD map.
-We notate this sharing strategy as $CPM_\text{road}$ when the extra HD map is already provided to the CAVs.
+In real applications, this geometry can be retrieved from some prior information, such as maps.
+We notice that the co-perception benchmarks also provide an HD map acquired beforehand.
+As a proof-of-concept study, we register the current scenario to the HD map to further rule out non-surface areas in the masked areas.
+We denote this sharing strategy as $CPM_\text{road}$ when the extra HD map is already provided to the CAVs.
 For simplicity, in this paper, we fix the uncertainty threshold $u_\text{coop}=1.0$ for the cooperative CAVs and only vary the threshold $u_\text{ego}$ for the ego CAV in our experiments to evaluate its effectiveness.
-We hope that our exemplary sharing strategy can pave the way to more complex and optimized information selection strategies based on our evidential BEV map co-perception.